lanlab-org/GeneExpressionScatterPlot-XuMengqi/README.md

 ## Discussion Forum

 We use IRC for asynchronous communication.

 Our IRC channel is at #scatterplot@irc.freenode.org.

+Check [IRC Instructions](http://lanlab.org/course/2020s/spm/irc-instruction.txt) for quick start.